ASTU-Project/astu_guidance_system/README.md

 ## Notes
 - Admin routes are protected by `auth` middleware.
 - Students and departments data are now displayed from live database values.
+- The automation chat uses `chat_messages` and `automation_settings` tables to persist session state and user preferences.